 Risks to Consider When Feeding French Fries to Guinea Pigs

-In fries, there is calcium.
-This mineral is vital for healthy bones and bone tissues, but in excess it causes problems.
-For example, excess calcium in cavies results in bladder or kidney stones, painful urination, and even blood in the urine.
-All of this can lead to a fatal outcome or at least can lead to renal failure – so calcium foods must be avoided at all costs!
+In french fries, there is also calcium.
+This mineral is vital for healthy bones and bone tissues, but in excess, it causes problems for guinea pigs.
+For example, excess calcium, but also sodium in guinea pigs results in bladder or kidney stones, painful urination, and even blood in the urine.
+All of this can lead to a fatal outcome or at least renal failure.
+Foods high in calcium must be avoided or reduced.

-In french fries, there is also a high amount of fat.
-This nutrient is vital for the optimal work of the brain and for the warmth of the body, but in excess, it’s just unhealthy.
-It is hard for digestion and causes aches and heaviness in the stomach.
-French fries contain the bad type of fats and in high amounts, your guinea pig will have problems with weight gain.
+In french fries, there is a high amount of fat.
+This nutrient is vital but in excess, it’s just unhealthy.
+French fries contain the bad type of fats, and in high amounts, your guinea pig will have problems with weight gain.